ChenKaiXuSan/kyusyuUnv/B1_images_reconstruct/README.md

 The GAN is that put two neural networks contest with each other in a game (in the form of a zero-sum game, where one agent's gain is another agent's loss).
 And the input of Generator is a noize, so i think the GAN can do well result in this task.
-But the noise input to Generator is randomly obtained data from the Gaussian function, and has nothing relation with noisy images.
+But the noise input to Generator is randomly obtained data from the standard normal distribution, and has nothing relation with noisy images or orignal images.

 Then I thought of Variational autoencoder(VAE).
 The aim of an autoencoder is to learn a representation (encoding) for a set of data, typically for dimensionality reduction, by training the network to ignore signal “noise”.